• Home

 White M-hairstreak Photo by Larry Meade

 The harvester butterfly (Feniseca tarquinius) is carnivorous, Meade said, explaining that this butterfly’s only food is wooly aphids.
 In 2024, Meade documented this butterfly in Dyke Marsh, the first person to do so, he said.
-Zebulon skippers (Poanes zabulon) like the woods’ edge, Meade offered.
+Zabulon skippers (Poanes zabulon) like the woods’ edge, Meade offered.

 zebulon_skipper_bob-700.jpg

-Zebulon skipper
+Zabulon skipper

 zabulon_skipper-bob-700.jpg

-Zebulon skipper
+Zabulon skipper

 Among the dragonflies zooming about were Needham’s skimmers (Libellula needhami) and common whitetails (Plathemis lydia).